SethPerna/users_api/README.md

 ## Background and Description

 Users API has two endpoints.
-The first a index to retreive all users and there data.
+The first a index to retreive all users and their data.
 Phone numbers are validated for US format and can take any type of valid input regarding special characters.
-The second endpoint is a post to users create which takes CSV data and uploads each record to the database.
+The second endpoint is a post to users create which takes CSV data and uploads each row to the database.
 Only valid records will be created.

 ## Requirements and Setup (for Mac):